The Jack-O-Lantern Lax Classic will use NCAA rules as a guideline with the following exceptions.

 - 10-minute running quarters.
 Stop/start time in the last 2 minutes of the game if the game is within 2 goals or less.

 - Timeouts: 1 timeout per game, timeout is 1 minute in duration and officials will stop the clock on timeouts.
-Timeouts are only called as per NCAA rules once the team calling the timeout has possession in their offensive box.
+Timeouts are only called as per NCAA rules once the team calling the timeout has possession in their offensive box or during a deal ball.

 - 1 minute between quarters